Toronto | The Best Weekend or 48 Hour Travel Guide to Toronto, Canada

 Toronto Bicycle Tours

-I took a tour with these guys a few years ago and definitely recommend doing one weather permitting.
-Bicycle tours are a great way to get a good overview of the city and then go back to what you are more interested in.
+When I visited in 2013, I took a tour with Toronto Bicycle Tours.
+Weather permitting, I would recommend taking a tour.
+Bicycle tours are a great way to get a good overview of the city and then go back to areas that piqued your interest.
 The guides are great and even if you’re not the best cyclist, you’re in capable hands.

-I’m a big museum and gallery nerd so of course, I loved visiting the Royal Ontario Museum.
-There are several floors and different wings ranging from natural history, world cultures (I love the Canadian section of course), costumes and textiles and more.
-I also love the entrance called the “Crystal” which was designed by architect Daniel Libeskind.
+The Royal Ontario Museum is fantastic if you are a museum lover.
+There are several floors and different wings ranging from natural history, world cultures (I love the Canadian section of course), costumes, textiles, and more.
+The entrance called the “Crystal” is also unique and designed by architect Daniel Libeskind.